Getting Started in a Nutshell

 Learn more about Using Databases.

-Now that we've a connected, fully capable SQL database, filled with some initial data, we can send complex OData queries, served by the built-in generic providers:
+Now that we have a connected, fully capable SQL database, filled with some initial data, we can send complex OData queries, served by the built-in generic providers:

 admin